MillerBrainObservatory/LBM-Suite2p-Python/README.md

 ## Acknowledgements

+This pipeline is mostly a volumetric wrapper around [suite2p](https://github.com/MouseLand/suite2p), [cellpose](https://github.com/MouseLand/cellpose) and [Suite3D](https://github.com/alihaydaroglu/suite3d).
+We thank the contributors to those projects.

 Thank you to the developers of [scanreader](https://github.com/atlab/scanreader), which provides a clean interface to ScanImage metadata using only tifffile and numpy.

-We vendor this repository because it is not published to an indexable Python package registry like PyPI.